Mountain movie palaces: The Appalachian Theatre of the High Country, Boone, NC

 BOONE, N.C.
 (828newsNOW) — The Appalachian Theatre of the High Country is a multi-performing arts venue located in the downtown district of Boone, North Carolina.
 With over 80 years of history, the theater has almost as many stories to its name as movies it has shown.
 Learn more in our latest “Mountain Movie Palaces” feature.

-Theater specs
+Theater features

 Now playing: An Appalachian historical epic